“2025” — The Most Brutal Crypto Cycle? Why Altseason Isn’t Here Yet (and the Exact Signals to Wait For)

 Bottom Line

 Right now the data disagree with the dream.
 Altcoins flowing to exchanges, a rising BTC dominance trend since mid-September, and an Altseason Index below 25 say the rotation clock hasn’t struck yet.
 Could that change quickly?
 Absolutely—if BTC ranges, ETH/BTC leads, breadth ignites, stablecoin supply expands, and perps stay balanced.
 Until then, the message is simple: don’t FOMO the long tail.
-Favor BTC, be selective with ETH and top-tier sectors, keep cash optionality, and let the market prove it wants an altseason before you bet like it’s already here.
+Favor BTC, be selective with ETH and top-tier sectors, keep cash optionality, and let the market prove it wants an altseason before you speculative position like it’s already here.

 Note: This article is analysis and opinion for educational purposes only—it is not investment advice.
 Crypto assets are highly volatile.
 Do your own research and manage risk prudently.